dcsil/DevDeck/architecture/diagram.md

 ## Explanation

-Our system is designed as a modular web application composed of a React frontend, a FastAPI backend containerized with Docker, a PostgreSQL database hosted on Amazon RDS, and an integration with the OpenAI API.
+Our system is designed as a modular web application composed of a React frontend, a FastAPI backend containerized with Docker, a PostgreSQL database that is also containerized with Docker and hosted on an Amazon EC2 instance, and an integration with the OpenAI API.
 We are using tools such as GitHub for version control, Postman for API testing, and Amazon CloudWatch for monitoring.

 ### Frontend: React on Vercel